Are Millennials Changing the Workplace?

 Some say the downfall of Yahoo was because of a lack of motivation from employees when required to go back to the office.
 Others say Yahoo’s decline was it’s a slow platform.
 Realistically, its lack of vision for the future was its downfall.
 Nowadays, many Millennials would leave the company if it switched from remote work to full in office.

 According to SHRM, Millennials may not even consider a job opportunity if it doesn’t offer a remote work opportunity.
-Unfortunately, with COVID converting thousands of jobs remotely, companies may never be able to switch back to the office ever again because of the decrease in motivation from employees.

 Flexibility